 Final remarks about Nakamura E-Fit 150 W

 With Nakamura E-Fit 150 W, we can say that Intersport once again delivered a very well-designed electric bike at an affordable price.
 For less than 1500 euros, (and you can benefit from the ongoing promotions as well) this e-bike has everything you need.

 Whether you are a beginner or an expert e-bike rider, this bike is a great choice.
-It is rather difficult to point out the flaws, given that it has been carefully design, has well-chosen equipment, and average autonomy.
+It is rather difficult to point out the flaws, given that it has been carefully designed, has well-chosen equipment, and has average autonomy.

 Read also: Check out reviews of popular models of electric bikes in this overview article.